-You can buy four types of e-ticket: Single, Day Return, Railrunner and Day Excursion Ticket.
+You can buy four types of e-ticket: Single, Day Return and Railrunner.
 On a regular basis, special tickets will be also available.

 E-tickets look different from tickets not bought online, but have the same validity and are to a large extent governed by the same terms and conditions.
 One important difference is that once they have been bought, e-tickets are never refunded.
-Read more at rules and conditions.
+Read more at rules and conditions (PDF, 23 kB).

 How to buy an e-ticket

 You buy your e-ticket here.
 There are four simple steps to follow.

 You select the type of ticket, your route and the class you wish to travel in.
 You also enter the date of travel: this is the day on which the e-ticket will be valid.

 When ordering the e-ticket, you enter the full name and date of birth of the person who will be travelling with it.
 The e-ticket is personal.
 It is therefore necessary for you to copy the details from the valid ID (passport, ID card or driving licence) of the person who will be travelling with the e-ticket.
 The person's initials, surname and date of birth will be printed on the e-ticket exactly as you provide them.

 Would you like to buy multiple tickets?
 You can.
 For example for a travelling companion or for a different day of travel.
 You can add, delete or change an e-ticket in an order.

 Check your details a second time if necessary; there is no refund for an e-ticket that has been ordered and paid for.